alexisnewton/alexisnewton.github.io/README.md

   <hr>
   <ul>

-My name is Alexis Newton, and I am an Assisstant Professor at Augusta University as of 2025.
+My name is Alexis Newton, and I am an Assisstant Professor at Augusta University.

 </p><p>